renzpulvira/Minimal-Boilerplate/README.md

 ### What's inside
 1. Bootstrap 4.
-2. Fontawesome 5
-3. A gulpfile for
+2. A gulpfile for
    crossbrowser prefixes
    and browsersync.
-4. SMACCS ready file structure.
+3. SMACCS ready file structure.
-5. Useful mixins.
+4. Useful mixins.

 ### How to use
 1. Open your terminal and cd to the folder.